Clouddead

 Clouddead (styled as cLOUDDEAD) was an American experimental hip hop group, consisting of Doseone (Adam Drucker), Why?
 (Yoni Wolf) and Odd Nosdam (David Madson).

 The group's name came from a nonsensical knock-knock joke Drucker's sister told him when she was five years old.

-Style

-Clouddead's sound is notoriously hard to define, and although it is undoubtedly grounded in "traditional" hip-hop, influences as varied as ambient, electronica, psychedelic music, and indie rock can be heard.

 History

 Clouddead's first six 10-inch singles were compiled as a self-titled album, Clouddead, in 2001.

-Printed on the sleeve of the single "Dead Dogs Two" is "this is cLOUDDEAD number 9 of ten," indicating that as of Ten (2004), Clouddead have finished making music as a group.
+Printed on the sleeve of the single "Dead Dogs Two" is "this is cLOUDDEAD number 9 of ten," indicating that Ten (2004) was Clouddead's final record.
+All three of its members have continued to perform and release music since the group's dissolution, including on Anticon during its span as a collective and a label.